aajanki/workflowscript/README.md

 npm install workflowscript
 ```

-## Invoking the compiler
+## Using the compiler

-Compiling a sample program in `examples/hello.wfs`:
+Compiling a sample program in the file `examples/hello.wfs`:

 ```shell
 npx wfscompile examples/hello.wfs